Rsge/learning-linux/chapter/01-intro.md

 ### Digital technology against freedom

-Without a free operating system, it's impossible to have freedom (see [Section: Digital society](#digital-society)).
-And by free software, the Free Software movement, means software that respects users' freedom.
-Ultimately there are just two possibilities with software: 1) either the users control the program or 2) someone else controls the program (and through it has power over the users).
-A nonfree program is an instrument of unjust power that nobody should ever have. [^philo]
+Without a free operating system, it's impossible to have freedom (see [Section: Digital society](#digital-society)), and by free software the Free Software movement means software that respects users' freedom.

-The developer who has control of the program often feels tempted to introduce malicious features to further exploit or abuse the users.
-There are many ways in which our freedom is being attacked by digital technology. [^philo]
+A developer who has complete control of a program often feels tempted to introduce malicious features to further exploit or abuse the users.
+There are many ways in which this can happen.
+Following, a few of the ways our freedom is being attacked by digital technology are listed. [^philo]

 #### Addictive by design